Waste Management In Aged Care Facilities: Taking Care Of Australia’s Elderly 👴🏻👵🏻

 Click on the blue button to learn more.

-As stated in the section above, we need to remember three things: hygiene, health, and comfortability for the elderly.
+As stated in the section above, we need to remember three things: hygiene, health and comfort for the elderly.
 In the sections below, we will discuss each three and how we can improve their situation through proper waste management practices.

 Naturally, elderly people are more vulnerable than the younger demographic.
 Having proper hygiene through waste management around the area protects the elderly from sickness contracted due to poor environments.